 On Sunday, November 25, 2012, three days after the fatal shootings, 68-year-old Richard Johnson, upon returning to his Little Falls Township home after vacationing in Spain, found that it had been ransacked by intruders.
 The burglars had used a crowbar to smash a sliding glass door.
 The home invaders had stolen bottles of prescription medicine Mr. Johnson took to treat diabetes and high cholesterol.
 The burglars had also taken a collection of foreign coins and some pennies.
 The police had recovered these items three days earlier from Haile Kifer's red Mitsubishi.
 Investigators figured that Brady and Kifer had burglarized Mr. Johnson's home on the day before Thanksgiving about the time one of Johnson's neighbors reported the suspicious car.

-Byron Smith is being held in the Morrison County Jail on $2 million bond.
+Byron Smith was held in the Morrison County Jail on $2 million bond.